kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR/README.md

 To get the python version go to https://github.com/kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR

- the julia version is also linked to a web which is available in http://statis.herokuapp.com/
+ the julia version is also linked to a web server which is available in https://github.com/kimutaiRop/statis

  To run the program you just need to install julia go to https://julialang.org/download/